-Q: When I was at Walmart yesterday the person in front of me at checkout paid with a Discover card and received money back.
-Now I know Discover doesn’t issue debit cards, so this was a credit card.
+Q: When I was at Walmart yesterday the person in front of me at checkout paid with a Discover credit card and received money back.
 How can I get cash back with a credit card like she did?

 A: Is it possible to get cash back with credit?
 Yes, but only one issuer offers this feature without any additional fees and that’s Discover.